Xander Ford: Personal life

-On June 18, 2020, Arizala was accused of rape and physical abuse by his ex-girlfriend, Ysah Cabrejas.

-Arizala was arrested on December 22, 2020 in Pasay on a violence against women complaint filed by his former girlfriend.
-The next day, Arizala was released from jail after his agency Star Image Artist Management posted bail of P18,000.
-In October 2021, he said that his former girlfriend decided not to pursue the case against him after a settlement.
+Ford also had Ysah Cabrejas as his girlfriend.
+However, in June 2020, Cabrejas accuse Ford of committing rape and physical abuse.
+Ford was arrested on December 22, 2020, in Pasay on a violence against women complaint.
+Ford was released from jail after Star Image posted bail for him.
+In October 2021, Ford said that his former girlfriend decided not to pursue the case against him after a settlement.